CircuitVerse/Blog/content/posts/Harsh_Bhadu_GSoC2025_Final_Report.md

 ### **ViewComponent Migrations**

+ViewComponents are like building blocks for the website's interface.
+We needed them to make the code easier to manage and reuse, avoiding repetition and making future changes simpler.
+I successfully converted several key parts of the UI into these components, improving the overall structure and maintainability of the codebase.

 | PR | Status |
 | -- | ------ |
 | [#5811](https://github.com/CircuitVerse/CircuitVerse/pull/5811) – Migrate Search Bar to ViewComponent | Merged |